WHAD: History

 WHAD once operated an FM translator at 107.9 in Madison to provide Ideas Network service to downtown and eastern Madison at night.
 This translator is now counted as part of the WHA license.
-WHAD also served as the de facto WPR Ideas outlet for the Janesville-Beloit until the sign on of WHA translator W262DD on 100.3 FM.
+WHAD also served as the de facto WPR Ideas outlet for the Janesville-Beloit area until the sign on of WHA translator W262DD on 100.3 FM.
 The WHAD signal also reaches into Lake and McHenry County, Illinois, in Chicago's northern suburbs, complementing WEPS' coverage of this area.

 WHAD's transmitter is located further south and west than most of Milwaukee's other major FM stations not only to provide some coverage of Madison, but also to ensure that it is within 15 miles of its city of license as required by the FCC.
 Delafield is located in the western portion of Milwaukee's inner ring.
 In contrast, most of Milwaukee's FM stations transmit from various towers across Milwaukee's north side.
 As a result, WHAD's signal is marginal in the northern part of the market.
 Sister stations WRST in Oshkosh and WSHS in Sheboygan provide Ideas Network service to the northern part of the nine-county Milwaukee market area, but other distant portions didn't get a clear signal for Ideas Network programming at all until the advent of streaming audio.

 With the restructuring of WPR's networks in May 2024, WHAD joined the WPR Music network, with the HD2 channel switching to the WPR News Network.
 NPR news, talk and entertainment programming remains on WUWM in analog radio across the market.